 Toilet or Closet Auger

-The toilet auger (also called closet auger or water closet auger) is a specialized plumbing tool used to clear clogs in toilets.
-You do not want to use a sink auger for toilet use or vice-versa, as the tools are designed for very different purposes.
+The toilet auger (also called a closet auger or water closet auger) is used to clear clogs in toilets.
+You do not want to use a sink auger for toilets, or vice versa, as the tools are designed for very different purposes.
 A toilet auger has a long metal rod with a bend for reaching into the hole at the bottom of the toilet bowl.
 Once the tool is in place, you push and rotate the auger cable to snake it into or through the clog.Continue to 4 of 11 below.

 Flange Plunger (Toilet Plunger)

 The flange plunger, or ball or toilet plunger, is a specially shaped plunger used to clear clogs in toilets.
 It works like a regular plunger but has a flange—an extended rubber flap below the dome of the plunger head—that helps seal around the hole at the bottom of the toilet bowl.Continue to 5 of 11 below.